 Beautiful!
 Kanazawa

-The year before last my daughters took my wife and me to Beijing for our wedding anniversary, and they took us to Okinawa as my birthday present last year.
-This year, Yumi and my wife Kazuyo hoped to go to 21st Century Museum of Contemporary Art, Kanazawa (http://www.kanazawa21.jp/en/).
-Let's each pay a four, this time.
-It's not a present for me.
+The year before last, my daughters took my wife and me to Beijing for our wedding anniversary, and last year they took us to Okinawa as a birthday present for me.
+This year, Yumi and my wife, Kazuyo, wanted to visit the 21st Century Museum of Contemporary Art, Kanazawa (http://www.kanazawa21.jp/en/).
+We decided that this time each of us would pay our own way. it wasn’t meant to be a present for me.

-In the early morning, October 30, we went to Kanazawa through Meishin and Hokuriku Expressway.
-We arrived at 21st Century Museum at 10 a.m.
+We left early in the morning on October 30 and drove to Kanazawa via the Meishin and Hokuriku Expressways.
+We arrived at the museum at 10 a.m.
 It took about five hours from Osaka by car.
-We visited Kenroku-en first.
-Kenroku-en that is one of the three most beautiful gardens in Japan was close to the museum (http://www.pref.ishikawa.jp/siro-niwa/kenrokuen/e/about.html).
-I've been there once long time ago.
-There were many foreign tourists.
-Chinese tourists were speaking loudly.
-Please speak in a quiet manner.
+Before visiting the museum, we went to Kenroku-en, one of the three most beautiful gardens in Japan, located nearby (http://www.pref.ishikawa.jp/siro-niwa/kenrokuen/e/about.html).
+I had been there once a long time ago.
+There were many foreign tourists, and some Chinese tourists were speaking loudly.
+I wished they would speak more quietly.

-After that, Yumi insisted to go to Ohmi-cho Market for lunch (http://www.japan-guide.com/e/e4207.html).
-Yumi told us the kaisen-donburi, a bowl of rice topped with sashimi, was famous there.
-We went back to the underground parking area of the museum and went to the market.
-It took about several minutes by car.
-The market was very busy and exciting.
-There were a lot of shops along the narrow streets.
-The feature is the local fresh seafood.
-The kaisen-donburi was not expensive but delicious.
+After that, Yumi insisted that we go to Omicho Market for lunch (http://www.japan-guide.com/e/e4207.html).
+She told us that kaisen-donburi ? a bowl of rice topped with sashimi ? was famous there.
+We returned to the museum’s underground parking lot and drove to the market, which was only a few minutes away.
+The market was lively and exciting, with many shops lining the narrow streets.
+Its specialty is fresh local seafood.
+The kaisen-donburi was reasonably priced and delicious.
 I forgot to take pictures of the market.

-After Chisato bought some souvenirs, we got rest at a cafe in the museum.
-The scenery from the cafe was nice but the price was not cheap.
+After Chisato bought some souvenirs, we relaxed at the museum cafe.
+The view from the cafe was lovely, though the prices were not cheap.

-We arrived at an inn after sunset in Yamanaka Onsen or Yamanaka Hot Spring (http://www.yamanaka-spa.or.jp/english/welcome/index.html).
-It took about one hour from Kanazawa.
-Chisato loves a hot spring very much.
-The customer in this big inn was only us because of weekdays.
-The dinner was good and Chisato and I drank a little, of course the hot spring was wonderful.
+We arrived at our inn in Yamanaka Onsen after sunset.
+It took about an hour from Kanazawa.
+Chisato loves hot springs, and since it was a weekday, we were the only guests in the large inn.
+The dinner was excellent, Chisato and I had a little to drink, and of course the hot spring was wonderful.

-Next day we walked for a while around Yamanaka Onsen and the street.
+The next day, we took a walk around Yamanaka Onsen and the nearby streets.

-On the way home we visited Eihei-ji Temple in Fukui that is the center of Japanese Zen Buddhism.
+On the way home, we visited Eihei-ji Temple in Fukui, the center of Japanese Zen Buddhism.

-I paid all the expressway toll and gas money of this family trip.
+I paid all the expressway tolls and gas for this family trip.
 Why?

 Comments